PriyaPatel9196/Instacart-Basket-Analysis-Python/README.md

   1) Project Management: Project Brief and Data Dictionary.

   2) Data: Separated into two subfolders Original Data and Prepared Data.
-These contains the original data frames and te data frames after thay have been cleaned and prepared for analysis respectively. (data files not uploaded to GitHub due to size.)
+These contains the original data frames and te data frames after thay have been cleaned and prepared for analysis respectively.
+(Data files not uploaded to GitHub due to size.)

   3) Scripts: The Jupyter notebooks containing the coding for the analysis.